jeeva-network/Simple-ToDoList-using-React/README.md

 # To-Do List using React

-A simple to-do list application built with HTML, CSS, JavaScript, React.js, Node.js, Express, and MongoDB.
-This app allows users to **create** and **delete** tasks, with tasks stored persistently in MongoDB.
+A simple to-do list application built with HTML, CSS, JavaScript, React.js, etc. This app allows users to **create** and **delete** tasks, with tasks stored persistently in MongoDB.

 ## Features